Eben Alexander (author)

 Eben Alexander III (born December 11, 1953) is an American neurosurgeon and author.
-His book Proof of Heaven: A Neurosurgeon's Journey into the Afterlife (2012) describes his near-death experience that happened in 2008 under medically-induced coma when treated for meningitis.
-He asserts that the coma resulted in brain death, that consciousness is not only a product of the brain and that this permits access to an afterlife.
-Alexander has also authored follow-up books.
+In 2008, he went under a medically-induced coma while being treated for meningitis.
+His book Proof of Heaven: A Neurosurgeon's Journey into the Afterlife (2012) describes his near-death experience while in the coma.
+He asserts that the coma resulted in brain death, that consciousness is not only a product of the brain and that it can go on to an afterlife.

 Early life and education

 Alexander was born in Charlotte, North Carolina.
 He was adopted by Eben Alexander Jr and his wife Elizabeth West Alexander and raised in Winston-Salem, North Carolina, with three siblings.
 He attended Phillips Exeter Academy, University of North Carolina at Chapel Hill (A.B., 1975), and the Duke University School of Medicine (M.D., 1980).

 Medical career

-Alexander has taught and had appointments at Duke University Medical Center, Brigham and Women's Hospital, University of Massachusetts Medical School, University of Virginia School of Medicine, Boston Children's Hospital, Dana–Farber Cancer Institute et al.
+Alexander has taught and had appointments at Duke University Medical Center, Brigham and Women's Hospital, University of Massachusetts Medical School, University of Virginia School of Medicine, Boston Children's Hospital, Dana–Farber Cancer Institute, Harvard Medical School et al.

+Alexander left Harvard in 2001, citing frustration with "medical politics".
+In 2006, he relocated to Lynchburg, Virginia, where he conducted research on less invasive brain surgery techniques using focused X-rays and digital scanners.

-While practicing medicine in Lynchburg at the Lynchburg General Hospital, Alexander was reprimanded by the Virginia Board of Medicine for performing surgery at an incorrect surgical site, two times over the course of a month.
-In one instance, Alexander altered his operative report because he believed the surgery had diminished the patient's symptoms.
-He was sued by the patient for damages totaling $3 million in August 2008, but the case was dismissed by the plaintiff in 2009.
-As a result of the mishaps, Alexander lost his privileges at the hospital and was forced to pay a $3,500 fine to the Virginia Board of Medicine and complete ethics and professionalism training to maintain an unrestricted medical license in the state.
+While practicing medicine at the Lynchburg General Hospital, Alexander was reprimanded by the Virginia Board of Medicine for performing surgery incorrectly.
+In 2007, twice within a month, he operated on the wrong segment of patients’ spinal column.
+In one of the cases, Alexander did not initially reveal his mistake as he believed the surgery had been beneficial; even though it wasn't the intended operation.
+He was sued by the patient for damages totalling $3 million in August 2008.
+The case was dismissed by the plaintiff in 2009 without comment from an attorney.
+Due to these mistakes, Alexander temporarily lost his privileges at the hospital and was forced to pay a $3,500 fine to the Virginia Board of Medicine.
+Alexander completed ethics and professionalism training to maintain an unrestricted medical license in the state.

-Following the release of his 2012 book Proof of Heaven, Esquire magazine reported that Alexander had been terminated or suspended from multiple hospital positions, and had been the subject of several malpractice lawsuits and that he settled five malpractice suits in Virginia within a period of ten years.
+By 2008, Alexander was clinical director of the Brain Program at the Focused Ultrasound Foundation in Charlottesville.